peiyaoli2/Lyrics/README.md

 * [valid_genre.txt](https://github.com/peiyaoli2/Lyrics/blob/master/valid_genre.txt)
 * [valid_year.txt](https://github.com/peiyaoli2/Lyrics/blob/master/valid_year.txt)

 inside our repository.
-Note that we included the frequency for each artist because the topic count cannot exceed frequency.
-We also excluded artist with frequency lower than 20.
+Note that we excluded artist with frequency lower than 20.

 #### topic_count
 is the number of topic you want to search for.